Museums From Home

 Our museums may be closed, but we are striving to bring our amazing collections to you at home.
 On this page you will find a selection of online tools and tips on how to explore our vast collection.
 We hope there’s something for everyone!

-Lie to Us!
+Lie to Me!

 Every Monday visitors to the York Art Gallery, Yorkshire Museum or York Castle Museum Twitter and Facebook feeds will be invited to make up a story about a chosen object – the more obscure the better!
 The curators will reveal the answer once all guesses are in.

+Watch out for our special #CuratorBattle events!
 Let the battle of the curators commence, as museums across the country debate if they have the best object from a chosen theme – be it the ugliest, dullest, prettiest or biggest!
 Join the debate by following the Yorkshire Museum’s Twitter, and argue or agree as the curators pit their collections and wits against each other.

 Our #CreepiestObject week went viral!